Written by Athletic Communications Student Assistant Morgan Massey '26

 - The BW defense held the Student Princes to single digits

-- Junior guard Laura McCoy (Newton Falls/Garrettsville Garfield) scored a three off of a Jones steal to start the matchup
+- Junior guard Ava Wilkerson (West Mansfield/Marysville) scored a three off of a Jones steal to start the matchup

 2nd Quarter (42-20 BW)

-- Bass sank a three-point basket off of an assist from Riley
+- Bass sank a three-point basket off of an assist from Leah Riley (Cincinnati/Sycamore)

-- The Yellow Jackets shot 71% from the field during the quarter
+- The Yellow Jackets were 10-19 from the field in the quarter

 3rd Quarter (71-33 BW)